Kensington House (academy)

 Kensington House was an academy established by 1756 in Kensington, London, England.
 The school was operated by a variety of people until about 1813 or 1815.
-After being operated as a Catholic boarding house from 1815 to 1825, it was the site of a private asylum beginning in 1830.
+After being operated as a Catholic boarding house from 1815 to 1825, it then became the site of a private asylum in 1830.

 Kensington House was built along with Colby House, for Sir Thomas Colby, 1st Baronet.
-They were located off of Kensington High Street and near the main entrance to Kensington Palace, across from Hyde Park and Kensington Gardens.
+They were located off Kensington High Street and near the main entrance to Kensington Palace, across from Hyde Park and Kensington Gardens.
 Now, mansions have been built on the two sites in the area called Kensington Court.

 Background

 Sir Thomas Colby, 1st Baronet built Kensington House between 1688 and 1692.
 It was likely built in a double-pile (a central-passage house) layout with narrow late-17th-century type windows.
 It was occupied by Foot Onslow until about 1698.

 George Davenant, the son of Sir William Davenant, lived at Kensington House from 1699 to 1706 or later.
 An officer in the Royal Bodyguard, he was the ratepayer until 1710, when he died.
 At the time of Davenant's death, though, his residence was in St Martin-in-the Fields.
 The house was inhabited by the godmother of Davenant's son, Lady Susan Belasyse, Baroness Belasyse of Osgodby before 1710 and then it was inhabited at least three years by antiquarian John Bowack, until his death in 1713.

 William Lord Berkeley, a beneficiary of Baroness Belasyse's estate, inherited the house with the receipt of deeds in 1714 and 1716.
 In 1731, he sold it to Mary Edwards of Welham, Leicestershire for £4,000.
 Situated on more than three acres, the property included the house that had been enlarged, as well as a coach-house, stables, a summer house, a barn, a brewhouse, a greenhouse, and a water house.
 With the property was an enclosed ten-acre garden.
 The estate was owned by Edwards, who resided there, and her descendants for seventy years.
 From 1746 to 1755, Count Petr Grigorevich Chernyshev, the Russian Ambassador in London lived there with his wife and two daughters.